jmayereup/tj-quiz-element/README.md

 The element supports several built-in section/question types.
 Use `---type` or `---type-N` (to limit N items) as the section header.

 - `text` — The reading passage.
 Use `---text` and put your passage below the header.
 This section is optional.
+Multiple `---text` sections are supported; each passage will render with its own play/pause control for TTS.
+- `text-listening` — A listening-only passage.
+Use `---text-listening` to include a passage that is hidden visually but still available to the per-passage TTS button (useful for listening-comprehension items).
 - `vocab` / `vocab-N` — Vocabulary matching.
 Provide comma-separated `word: definition` pairs.
 The element generates a matching grid where students choose the correct definition for each word.
 Adding `-N` (for example `---vocab-4`) randomly limits how many words are shown from that section.
 - `cloze` / `cloze-N` — Fill-in-the-blank (cloze) exercises.
 Surround words to be blanked with asterisks in the text (for example `The *quick* fox`).
 The element turns selected asterisk-marked words into input blanks and shows a word bank.
 Use `-N` to limit how many blanks are chosen.
 - `audio` — Audio support.
-Use `---audio` and include `audio-src = URL` to play an audio file; if omitted or invalid, the element falls back to browser text-to-speech (TTS).
-You may also include `submission-url = ...` here to provide a submission endpoint.
+Use `---audio` and include `audio-src = URL` to provide a file to play for the activity.
+If omitted or invalid, the element falls back to browser text-to-speech (TTS).
+Note: the top-of-section global play button was replaced by per-passage TTS buttons; the global audio section still enables a supplied `audio-src` file for playback.
 - `questions` / `questions-N` — Multiple-choice questions.
 Use `Q:` to start a question, `A:` lines for answer options, mark the correct answer with `[correct]`, and optionally include `E:` for an explanation.
 The section accepts `Q:` or `Q.` prefixes.
 Use `-N` to limit how many questions are randomly selected.

+Important: the `-N` limit is applied at render-time for each attempt (each Try Again/reset); the element keeps the full question bank and picks a random subset each try so users get a fresh selection on subsequent attempts.

 Notes:
 - Multiple sections of the same type are supported (for example several `---vocab` or `---cloze` sections).